chrisy781/Computer_Vision_Group_27/readme.md

 ![Brightness_tozero](/figures/brightness_filter_2.jpeg)
 *Figure 7: Shows the detection results on the YoloV4 network using a test image in which the pixels below a brightness below 105 are set to zero*

+It can been seen that testing the normal image showed a total of 5 detected golf balls with varying probabilities.
+Testing on the sharpness enhanced image actually resulted in a total of 6 golf balls being detected and testing on the brightness of pixels below a value of 105 reduced to zero actually delivered a total number of just 2 golf balls being detected.
+The sharpness enhancement using a kernel in openCV thus looks promosing at first sight but when taking a closer look you'll see probabilities of the 6 detections contained some golf balls with higher and some with lower probabilties compared to the original image.
+Afterwards the image adjustment features where tried on more images but this time the was no improvement to be seen compared to the original image.

+For the reason we concluded that pre-processing the test image using a sharpness enhancing kernel or a feature for setting the pixels below a brightness below 105 to zero, is not a valid way of improving the amount of golf balls detected in our project.

 ## Conclusion